afederici75/SemanticKernelPlayground/README.md

 # Semantic Bots Library
-This library is a collection of bots that can be used to build semantic applications.
+This library will provide access to bots that can be used to build semantic applications.
 It is based on the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel).

+## Quick example
+The following animation shows how the application BlazorChat uses the SemanticBots library to create a chat experience.

 ## Installation and Usage
 To use the library, simply reference the assembly AleF.SemanticBots in your project and call the